Local monomialization of a system of first integrals of Darboux type: Theorem : Dropping the invariant

 that principalize $\mathcal{J}$, where $M_0$ is any fixed open neighborhood of $p$ where $\mathcal{J}$ is well-defined.
-Since $\mathcal{J}$ is generated by monomials in the variables $\mathbf{u}$ and $v$, this sequence can be chosen to be combinatorial with respect to the divisor $F:= \{u_1 \cdots u_l v =0 \} $ (see Definition \ref{def:combblowingsup}).
-Furthermore, we know that the sequence $\tau$ is $\theta$-admissible.\\ \\ Now, let $q$ be a point of $M_r$ in the pre-image of $p$.
-We claim that $\nu(q,\theta_r,\mathcal{R}_r) < \nu(p,\theta,\mathcal{R})$, which is enough to conclude the Lemma.
-Indeed, since $\mathbf{\tau}$ is a sequence of combinatorial blowings-up in respect to the divisor $F$, the point $q$ satisfies the hypothesis of either Lemma \ref{lem:claim1} or \ref{lem:claim2}.
+Since $\mathcal{J}$ is generated by monomials in the variables $\pmb{u}$ and $v$, this sequence can be chosen to be combinatorial with respect to the divisor $F:= \{u_1 \cdots u_l \cdot v =0 \} $ (see Definition \ref{def:combblowingsup}).
+In particular, the sequence $\tau$ is ${\omega}$-admissible.\\ \\ Now, let $q$ be a point of $M_r$ in the pre-image of $p$.
+We claim that

+which finishes the proof of the Proposition.
+Indeed, since $\pmb{\tau}$ is a sequence of combinatorial blowings-up in respect to the divisor $F$, the point $q$ satisfies the hypothesis of either lemma \ref{lem:claim1} or \ref{lem:claim2}.
 Thus, we have two cases to consider:

-\emph{Case 1:} We assume we are in conditions of Lemma \ref{lem:claim1}.
-There exists a monomial system of coordinates $(\mathbf{x},\mathbf{y},z,\mathbf{w}) = (x_1,\ldots, x_t,y_{t+1},\ldots ,\allowbreak y_{l},z,\mathbf{w})$ centered at $q$ such that
+\emph{Case 1:} We assume we are in conditions of lemma \ref{lem:claim1}.
+There exists a monomial system of coordinates $(\pmb{x},\pmb{y},z,\pmb{w}) = (x_1,\ldots, x_t,y_{t+1},\ldots ,\allowbreak y_{r},z,\pmb{w})$ centered at $q$ such that

-where $\widetilde{\gamma}_{j} \neq 0$ for all $j$ and the matrix $\boldsymbol{\Lambda}= (\lambda_{i,j})$ of exponents has maximal rank, with $\lambda_{i,j}\in\mathbb{Q}$.
-In particular, $\partial_z$ is contained in $\widetilde{\theta}.\mathcal{O}_q$ (this follows from the above coordinate change).
+where $\xi_{j} \neq 0$ for all $j$ and the matrix $\pmb{\Lambda}= (\lambda_{i,j})$ of exponents has maximal rank, with $\lambda_{i,j}\in\mathcal{K}$.
+In particular, $\partial_z$ is contained in $\widetilde{{\omega}}\cdot \mathcal{O}_q$ (this follows from the above coordinate change).
 So, after blowing-up we have the following expressions: